SJECollins/ci-pp1-hoggy-hospital/README.md

 Why a user may visit the website:

 * To learn about the work the organisation does
-* To contact the organisation in the event they find a sick or injured animal
+* To contact or locate the organisation
 * To find out if they can donate or contribute to the organisation in some way

 What goals the organisation may have for the website: